 It combines these Benefits into a single, monthly payment.

-The Council is no longer allowed to accept new applications for Housing Benefit from those living in the post code areas dealt with by Derby Jobcentre.
-These instead need to be made through Universal Credit to the DWP.
+The Council is no longer allowed to accept new applications for Housing Benefit unless:

 How do I apply for Universal Credit?

-You must apply online by visiting the Universal Credit website.
+You must apply online by visiting the Universal Credit website, which can be found by clicking the green button below.

 It is important that a claim for Universal Credit is made over a secure IT connection.